 The five most essential pieces of paperwork you’ll need when moving to Italy

-Italy is famously entangled in red tape, and there’s even more of it for foreign residents.
-While some processes are gradually being simplified and even moved online, we can’t deny that Italian bureaucracy would test the patience of any of the country’s many saints.
+Italy is famously entangled in red tape, and there’s even more of it for foreign residents than for Italians.
+While some processes are gradually being simplified and even moved online, it's still true that Italian bureaucracy could test the patience of the many Catholic saints.

-Still, as Italy’s foreign residents tell us again and again, it’s all worth it to be able to live and work in one of the most fabulous countries in the world.
+As Italy’s foreign residents tell us again and again, in the end it's all worth it to be able to live and work or retire in one of the most fabulous countries in the world.

 There are just a few key documents that you’ll really need when you first arrive.
 To help you get started, here’s a look at the very first things that should be on your to-do list as you plan your move.